 3. Use common sense when it comes to email.
 Hackers aren’t concerned about getting into your computers or network anymore.
 They get your information by phishing scams that are socially engineered to make you react to what is being said in an email.
 These emails come in the form of mail from your friends or from companies you have grown to trust.
 Always verify the email by looking at the email address.
 If you get an odd email from a friend, pick up the phone and ask if they meant to send you the letter in question.
 If you aren’t sure, just simply delete the email.
 It’s better to be safe than sorry.

 4. Use Anti-Virus software on your devices.
-Anti-Virus software isn’t full proof and for the most part, one isn’t better than the other.. it’s something you need to have on your device (meaning Windows, Macintosh, Smartphone or Tablet).
-Anti-virus that is actively scanning your device decreases the chances you will fall victim to a ransomware scam.
+Anti-Virus software isn’t full proof and for the most part, one isn’t better than the other.
+It’s something you need to have on your device (meaning Windows, Macintosh, Smartphone or Tablet).
+The anti-virus that is actively scanning your device decreases the chances you will fall victim to a ransomware scam.

 So what happens if you do get infected with ransomware?
 Unplug your desktop computer and take the battery out of your laptop.
 Disconnect your computer from your wired or wireless network and unplug it from the wall.
 Ransomware users can remotely power up computers.
 Give us a call here at Integral.
 We may not be able to retrieve those lost files, but we can make sure you don’t fall victim to a ransomware scam.

 Our Tuesday Tech Tips Blog is released every Tuesday.
 If you like video tips, we LIVE STREAM new episodes of 'Computer and Tech Tips for Non-Tech People' every Wednesday at 6:00 pm CST on Facebook, Instagram, LinkedIn, and Twitter.
 Technology product reviews are posted every Thursday.
 You can view previous episodes on our YouTube channel.